Taking a Leave of Absence

 - Remain in school.
-If a student is new and doesn’t have strong relationships established to provide emotional support – and possibly even if they did – we recommend that the student go to the Counseling Center to meet with a professional trained to help people through emotional crises.
+We recommend that the student go to the Counseling Center to meet with a professional trained to help people through emotional crises.
 Students can also always come visit our office if they need support or guidance (although please note that ISAP staff are not trained counseling professionals).
 Remember: we are here to help!

-If you need to take a reduced course load, please fill out the RCL form in your ISAP Portal account, in the Request & Document Center section.
+If you need to take a reduced course load (RCL), please fill out the RCL form in your ISAP Portal account, in the Request & Document Center section.
 Remember that Instructor/Academic Advisor/Department Head or medical documentation is REQUIRED in order to authorize reduced course load requests.

 - Take a short trip home.
 For this, a student will need to have their I-20 signed by a DSO for travel and to receive permission to miss classes/lab work, etc. from each of their professors.
 Depending on the severity of the situation, the Dean of Students Office can facilitate these requests.
 If a student has work which can be kept up online, this may be a very viable option.

 - Take a leave of absence from F-1 status.
 The advantage of this option is that a student’s current SEVIS record is only temporarily closed, and they will not need to pay the I-901 (SEVIS) fee again.
 For this option, the student must leave the U.S., will need to return the next available term, and can be outside the U.S. for no more than 5 months.
 (For requests following the summer vacation term, there is an exception to the 5-month rule.)
 To take a leave of absence, the student will need to do the following:

 - Submit a copy of their flight confirmation documenting departure from the U.S. and request a leave of absence for the remainder of the semester.